KieranBest/Final-Year-Project/Documentation.md

 ### Abstract

 This project is aimed at creating a responsive educational tool to teach users how to play piano whilst simultaneously how to read sheet music; it will also create a visual representation of the user's learning progression from data collected from the user's input.
-This project will be completed using the agile framework, HTML5, CSS, JS, Gulp pipieline tool and Jest test framework.
+This project will be completed using the agile framework, HTML5, CSS, JS, Gulp pipieline tool and Jest test framework.You can see all progress and documentation of the project [here](https://github.com/KieranBest/Individual-Project).

 ### Acknowledgements